mkeeler/go-radix/README.md

  * Minimum / Maximum value lookups
  * Ordered iteration

-For an immutable variant, see [go-immutable-radix](https://github.com/hashicorp/go-immutable-radix).
+This repo is a fork of github.com/armon/go-radix updated to use generics.

 Documentation
 =============

-The full documentation is available on [Godoc](http://pkg.go.dev/github.com/armon/go-radix).
+The full documentation is available on [Godoc](http://pkg.go.dev/github.com/mkeeler/go-radix).

 Example
 =======